tobyhodges/probable-enigma/episodes/01-introduction.md

 > Before we begin let's explain how to use the tools:
 > * Raising hands
 > * Yes/No sticker
-> * Chatroom for links not for jokes
+> * Chatroom for sharing info such as links
 > * Breakout rooms, leaving and rejoining
-> * using pad, answering questions in pad
+> * using Etherpad, answering questions in the Etherpad
 > * where to find things
 > If needed, check the pre workshop setup, ask to report problems
 > and help at a break or after the session.